 Our smartphone is an incredible tool to help us plan our shoots and check whatever we want.
 We can see when the Milky Way’s position will be ideal, scout locations without going there, look for inspiration, plan the route etcetera.
 And if you use your smartphone for your photos and videos, there are a bunch of incredible apps available to shoot and edit photos, videos and timelapses.

-This page uses some Adobe affiliate links.
+- This page uses some Adobe affiliate links.
 If you order anything by using these links, I may get a small commission.
-The non-Adobe links are there for your convenience.

 Photography apps & software: SOFTWARE